StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 ## Daily cases/deaths calculation

-The Covid-19 cases and deaths data are cumulative, so each row represents the total cases or deaths there have been up to that date.
-If I want cases per day, I need to add new columns that subtract the current day from the previous day.
+The Covid-19 cases and deaths data are cumulative, so each row represents the total cases or deaths up to that date.
+If I want cases per day, I need to add new columns where each row subtracts the current day’s cases/deaths from the previous day.
 Below I make two new columns that only have cases/deaths for that day.
 To do that I take a value from one row, and subtract it from the previous row.

 ``` r
 # Calculate cases per day by subtracting current count in each row by total cases up until that point.